LinkedInAttic/naarad/README.md

 </code></pre>

 ## System metrics using sar ##
-Naarad supports various [`sar`](http://en.wikipedia.org/wiki/Sar_(Unix))  metrics, each one as its own metric.
+Naarad supports various <a href="http://en.wikipedia.org/wiki/Sar_(Unix)">`sar`</a>  metrics, each one as its own metric.
 Supported metrics and the corresponding command needed to collect them are listed here:

 * SAR-cpuusage using command: `sar -u ALL 1`
 * SAR-device using command: `sar -d 1`